zjugxz/zjugxz.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our survey paper “TRIDENT”on backscatter communication was accepted by <strong>IEEE INFOCOM 2024 !</strong>
+Our survey paper "TRIDENT" on backscatter communication was accepted by <strong>IEEE INFOCOM 2024 !</strong>